hobert-rj/hobart-algorithms/README.md

 conda env create --file environment.yml
 ```

-Or to create environment in your active directory:
+Or to create an environment in your active directory:

 ```bash
 conda env create --prefix ./env --file environment.yml